timtadh/getopt/README.md

 flags found, and their options (as strings).
 Parsing the arguments into Go datatypes will be up the user of the library.

+### Todo

+1. Lots more tests (currently it only tests basic functionality, complex situations are probably missed.)

 Docs
 ----